crystoll/anvil/README.md

 > **Disclaimer**: This is a personal experiment shared for like-minded researchers and tinkerers — not a supported product.
 It is not superior to existing tools, nor does it aim to be.
 Local models can be unreliable, slow, or produce nonsensical output.
 Use at your own responsibility.

+## What Makes Anvil Different

+**Local-first.** Anvil is designed to run against local LLMs via Ollama.
+No API keys, no cloud dependency, no usage bills.
+Your code stays on your machine.

+**Optimized for smaller models.** Most AI coding tools assume frontier-class models with 128k+ context.
+Anvil is built to work well with models that fit on consumer hardware — 7B to 27B parameter models running locally.
+Context management (auto-compaction, overflow detection, configurable context windows) is a first-class concern, not an afterthought.

+**What it does:**

+- Agentic coding loop with tool use (files, shell, git, web search)
+- Automatic context compaction when conversations grow too long
+- Overflow detection and recovery — won't silently degrade when context fills up
+- Multi-provider support (Ollama native, OpenAI-compatible endpoints, LiteLLM)
+- Skills, agents, MCP servers, LSP integration
+- Session persistence and history

+**What it doesn't do:**

+- Compete with Claude Code, Cursor, or Windsurf on frontier model performance
+- Provide a GUI or editor integration
+- Work reliably without a capable local model (garbage in, garbage out)
+- Handle massive monorepos without tuning context size

 ## Install Globally

 After cloning, build and install as a global binary: